RenanEuzebio/reff-stack/README.md

-# Reff Stack (Multi-Node Edition with Komodo)
+# Reff Full-Stack

-This is my personal webdev stack.
+This is my personal WebDev stack.

 ---